 Roads tend to be busy during the festive season, and although the entire country is quieter these days, Christmas will still see increased traffic on our roads.
-Drivers will be eager to reach their destination so remember to give yourself extra time to complete your journey.
-If you are taking a route that you aren’t familiar with, have the directions ready.
-If travelling with others, elect somebody to be in charge of directions.
-This can be a great way to keep the kids entertained throughout the journey!
+Drivers will be eager to reach their destination so remember to give yourself some extra time to complete any journeys.
+If you’re taking a route that you aren’t familiar with, have the directions ready.
+If travelling with your household, elect somebody to be in charge of directions.
+This can be a great way to keep the kids entertained for a while too!!

-We know how busy the lead up to Christmas can be, it’s a tiring time thanks to busy days in work, late nights attending parties and trying to squeeze in last minute shopping trips.
-This, combined with an increased amount of time spent in your car, can leave you feeling exhausted.
-If you feel groggy or sleepy when driving it is very important that you pull over, drink a coffee and have a 15-minute rest.
+We know how tiring the lead up to Christmas can be, thanks to busy work schedules, trying to wrap your head around what presents to buy and dealing with extra hours of darkness at this time of year.
+If you feel groggy or sleepy when driving it’s very important that you pull over, drink a coffee and have a 15-minute rest.

 There is no journey urgent enough for you to risk your safety and the safety of others.
-Driver fatigue is attributed to as much as 1 in 5 deaths in Ireland every year1 and collisions caused by fatigue are three times more likely to end in fatalities because of the lack of trying to avert the crash as the driver is sleepy or asleep when the crash occurs.2
+Driver fatigue is attributed to as much as one in five deaths in Ireland every year1 and collisions caused by fatigue are three times more likely to end in fatalities because of the lack of trying to avert the crash as the driver is sleepy or asleep when the crash occurs.2

-We’re all guilty of buying more Christmas presents and treats than we had planned, and this often results in the car being jam-packed.
+We’re all guilty of buying more Christmas presents and treats than we’d planned, and this often results in the car being jam-packed.
 Be sure to pack your car in a way that doesn’t obstruct any of your visibility and windows.

 Prepare for the weather

 December weather can be erratic in Ireland, and adverse conditions can really make driving more difficult.
 Always check the weather forecast at www.met.ie and be prepared for your journey ahead.
-Read our guidelines to check if your car is winter ready here.
+Read our guidelines to check if your car is winter ready.

 Fill up on fuel

-Although none of us will be driving too far from home this festive season, there will be some service stations open on Christmas day, don’t take the chance of leaving yourself short of petrol.
+Although none of us will be driving too far from home this festive season, there will be some service stations open on Christmas day but don’t take the chance of leaving yourself short of fuel.
 Fill your tank before your journey and mark it off your list.

 Time and Space

-When driving it is very important to create adequate time and space around your vehicle so that you are in control of your environment as much as possible.
-To read more on this driving principle click here.
+When driving it’s very important to create adequate time and space around your car so that you're in control of your environment as much as possible.

 Keeping the kids entertained

-Keep the chorus of ‘are we there yet?!’ to a minimum with the following tips:
+Keep the groans of boredom from the backseat to a minimum with the following tips: